Necaja322/Animal-classification-with-a-CNN/README.md

 # Animal-classification-with-a-CNN
 This should serve as a nice introduction to neural networks beyond the standard linear layer 'vanilla' NNs.

-This is a model classifing images into classes of dogs, horses, elephants, butterflies and squirrels Convolutional neural networks are widely used in image classification problems and serve as an important stepping stone into graph NN and more complicated architectures.
+This is a model classifing images into classes of dogs, horses, elephants, butterflies and squirrels, and can go well above 90%.

+Convolutional neural networks are widely used in image classification problems and serve as an important stepping stone into graph NN and more complicated architectures.

 Note some of the following:

--The number of layers and hyperparemeters, as well as for exmaple using SGD instead of Adam is arbitrary and most definitely not optimal.
+-The number of layers and hyperparemeters, as well as for exmaple using SGD instead of Adam is arbitrary and not completely optimzed.

--If we wanted to get the best possible performance we would split the train data set further to get a validation set and implement early stopping.
+-If we wanted to get the better performance we would split the train data set further to get a validation set and implement early stopping.

 -When running the code obviously need to change path.